Impact of selection criteria on the structural parameters of the Galactic thin and thick discs

 \subsection{Selection using the [Mg/Mn]-[Al/Fe] plane}

-One of the most promising methods for separating stars into Galactic components works by grouping stars based on position in the [Mg/Mn]-[Al/Fe] plane.
-This relies on the fact that the interstellar medium is enriched with magnesium primarily via type II core-collapse supernovae, while manganese is an iron-peak element primarily produced by thermonuclear type Ia supernovae.
-Because core-collapse supernovae are caused by massive stars with short lifetimes, manganese abundance will lag magnesium abundance, allowing [Mg/Mn] to act as an indicator of time of formation \citep{nomoto_nucleosynthesis_2013}.
-Aluminium enhances the effect by being mostly produced in massive stars, with yields that rise with metallicity and therefore correlate with intense, sustained star formation \citep[and the references therein]{nordlander_non-lte_2017}.
-Environments with slow, prolonged chemical evolution, such as accreted dwarf galaxies, remain at lower metallicity for longer and therefore exhibit systematically low [Al/Fe] \citep{nissen_two_2010, hawkins_using_2015, das_ages_2020}.
+One of the most promising methods for separating stars into Galactic components is based on the distribution in the [Mg/Mn]-[Al/Fe] plane.
+This relies on the fact that the interstellar medium is enriched with magnesium primarily via type II core-collapse supernovae (SNe\,II), while manganese is an iron-peak element primarily produced by thermonuclear type Ia supernovae (SNe\,Ia).
+Because SNe\,II are caused by massive stars with short lifetimes, manganese abundance will lag magnesium abundance, allowing [Mg/Mn] to act as an indicator of time of formation \citep{nomoto_nucleosynthesis_2013}.
+Aluminium enhances the effect by being mostly produced in massive stars, with yields that rise with metallicity and therefore correlate with intense, sustained star formation \citep[and references therein]{nordlander_non-lte_2017}.
+Environments with slow, prolonged chemical evolution, such as dwarf galaxies, remain at a lower metallicity for longer and therefore have systematically lower [Al/Fe] \citep{nissen_two_2010, hawkins_using_2015, das_ages_2020}.

-This method builds on the work of \cite{hawkins_using_2015} and \cite{das_ages_2020}, who identified the separation between accreted stars and disc stars in this plane.
-The low-[Al/Fe] part of this plane was found by \cite{das_ages_2020} to be mostly pure accreted stars in the high [Mg/Mn] area and Al-poor thin disc stars in the low [Mg/Mn] area.
-We select three regions in this plane to use as the thick disc, thin disc, and halo.
-The left panel in Fig. \ref{fig:mgmnalfe} shows the lines we draw in the [Mg/Mn]-[Al/Fe] plane to separate the accreted stars (Region III), leaving us with the disc stars in the high-[Al/Fe] region (Regions I \& II).
-The line separating the in-situ stars and the accreted stars is bent to include the population of old low-Al thin disc stars found by \cite{das_ages_2020} and \cite{feuillet_old_2022}.
-The disc population shows two over-densities, which \cite{hawkins_using_2015} identified with the thick disc (Region I), centred around ([Mg/Mn] = 0.5, [Al/Fe] = 0.3), and the thin disc (Region II), centred around ([Mg/Mn] = 0.0, [Al/Fe] = 0.0).
+This method builds on the work of \cite{hawkins_using_2015} and \cite{das_ages_2020}, who identify the separation between accreted stars and disc stars in this plane. \cite{das_ages_2020} find the low-[Al/Fe] part to be mostly pure accreted stars in the high-[Mg/Mn] area and Al-poor thin disc stars in the low-[Mg/Mn] area. \cite{horta_evidence_2021} show this low-[Al/Fe] and high-[Mg/Mn] area to be a mix of accreted and unevolved in situ stars.
+Because this method cannot differentiate between accreted and unevolved in situ stars, we treated the two as the same group.
+We selected three regions in this plane to use as the thick disc, thin disc, and halo.
+The left panel in Fig.~\ref{fig:mgmnalfe} shows the lines we draw in the [Mg/Mn]-[Al/Fe] plane to separate the accreted stars, leaving us with the disc stars in the high-[Al/Fe] region. \cite{das_ages_2020} and \cite{feuillet_old_2022} find a population of old low-Al thin disc stars in this plane, so the line separating the in situ stars and the accreted stars is bent to include them.
+The disc population shows two over-densities, which \cite{hawkins_using_2015} identified with the thick disc (Region I), centred around ([Mg/Mn] $ \approx 0.5$, [Al/Fe] $ \approx 0.3$), and the thin disc (Region II), centred around ([Mg/Mn] $ \approx 0.0$, [Al/Fe] $ \approx 0.0$).